anusha-soh/first_agenitc_project/README.md

 ## Project Overview
 This repository documents my 30-day journey of building and improving a project using the OpenAI SDK.
 The goal is to create a portfolio-worthy project while building consistency, learning new skills, and applying knowledge in practical ways.

 ## 🎯 Goals
 - Build a portfolio-worthy project
 - Develop consistency in coding and learning
 - Master the OpenAI SDK and its applications
 - Document the learning journey
 - Create something valuable for future career growth

+## 🎯 Project Vision

+Build an inventory management system where AI agents can:
+- Track stock levels and suggest actions
+- Auto-reorder items using rules or AI
+- Generate daily/weekly reports
+- Interact with a user interface or CLI for updates and decisions

 ## 📅 Daily Progress Log